patrickfuller/blender-graphs/README.md

 python generate_network.py --edge-length 15 --separation 3 --density 60 --concentric --2D "[[1,2],[2,3],[3,4]]"
 ```

-`--edge-length` is the maximum length of a network edge
+ * `--edge-length` is the maximum length of a network edge
-`--separation` is the minimum distance between any two nodes
+ * `--separation` is the minimum distance between any two nodes
-`--density` attempts to compact the nodes spherically if non-zero
+ * `--density` attempts to compact the nodes spherically if non-zero
-`--concentric` places the root node at the center of the network
+ * `--concentric` places the root node at the center of the network
-`--2D` confines the network layout to two dimensions
+ * `--2D` confines the network layout to two dimensions

-`network_to_blender.py` can also be easily edited to change node shapes and
+The `network_to_blender.py` script can also be easily edited to change node
-sizes or to disable edge arrows.
+shapes and sizes or to disable edge arrows.

 Samples
 -------